nbeaver/wxmpl/README.txt

 * Python 2.3.
 Version 2.4 has not been tested.
     http://www.python.org

-* wxPython 2.4.2.4 or a later 2.5 release.
-Version 2.6 has not been tested. http://www.wxpython.org
+* wxPython 2.4.2.4, a later 2.5 release, or 2.6.0.
+Early 2.5 releases are
+  incompatible due to API changes that were later abandoned.
+    http://www.wxpython.org

 * matplotlib 0.72 or above.